-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find out the cause of a medical problem.
+To see other pages, use the menu.

 In general, a biopsy is avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options.
 In addition, the procedure can have serious risks.
 However, a biopsy may be used when a brain stem glioma has unusual features.
 As new treatments based on molecular information from the tumor increase and the risk of a biopsy decreases, these procedures may be done more often.

 For most patients, diagnosing a brain stem glioma is done with magnetic resonance imaging (MRI) only (see below).
 Because of this, diffuse brain stem glioma is unlike most other tumors.
 For a focal tumor, a biopsy and removing the tumor with surgery may be considered.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

 This list describes options for diagnosing brain stem glioma, and not all tests listed will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

-- Type of tumor suspected
+The type of tumor suspected

 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma:

 MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is brain stem glioma, these results also help the doctor describe the tumor; this is called staging and grading.

-The next section in this guide is Stages and Grades , and it explains the system doctors use to describe the extent of the disease.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Stages and Grades.
+It explains the system doctors use to describe the extent of the disease.
+Or, use the menu to choose another section to continue reading this guide.